MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/Shell-Launcher.md

 Shell Launcher v1 replaces ```explorer.exe```, the default shell, with ```eshell.exe```, which can launch a Windows desktop application.
 Shell Launcher v2 replaces ```explorer.exe``` with ```customshellhost.exe```.
 This new executable file can launch a Windows desktop application or a UWP app.
-In addition to allowing you to use a UWP app for your replacement shell, Shell Launcher v2 offers additional enhancements:
+In addition to allowing you to use a UWP app for your replacement shell, Shell Launcher v2 offers more enhancements:

 - You can use a custom Windows desktop application that can then launch UWP apps, such as Settings and Touch Keyboard.
 - From a custom UWP shell, you can launch secondary views and run on multiple monitors.